-Been very interested in radio and amateur radio since I was a very young.
-The above photo is my "shack" at the age of 13/14 (a serious health hazard, but I survived !).
-Started by building crystal sets and moved on to one and two valve TRF type SW receivers.
-After meeting a local amateur (G3KYU) in my early teens I became very interested in 2 metres which in the late 1950’s was in its early /experimental days.
-I went on to purchase an unused “SCR-522” US army/air force transceiver.
-I built a power supply for it and with much help and encouragement from G3KYU converted it for receive on the two metre amateur band.
+I built a power supply for it (on shelf in photo) and with much help and encouragement from John G3KYU, converted it to operate with a free running oscillator which covered the two metre amateur band (AM mode).
 Not a lot to hear though!
-Later went on to dabble in other ex gov. radio equipment including the ‘19 Set’ and a number of kit projects.
-My interest in radio then went on the back burner for many years as career, family and life's events took over but inspired by seeing a friend's son using 27 MHz CB and then trying this mode myself for a while, I got the radio bug again.
-Within a year I had a full amateur licence and was the proud owner of a new FT-102.
-Present shack running an IC-7400 and TS-590 with a simple random wire end-fed using CG-3000 auto atu, an IC-703 for qrp/portable op, an FT-7800and an old FT-290.
+Later went on to dabble in other ex gov. radio equipment including the 19 Set and a number of kit projects.
+My interest in radio then went on the back burner for many years as career, family and life's events (six children!) took over but inspired by seeing a friend's son using 27 MHz CB in 1981 and then trying this mode myself for a while, I got the radio bug again.
+Within a year I had a full amateur licence under my present callsign, and was the proud owner of a new FT-102.